How do you improve on 50 straight quarters of profitability?

 The only Eagle Scout at Nice & Company, he has camped many nights in the office while working on accounts such as Matchbox, Tyco R/C, Hot Wheels, Kinkos, Epson and Blue Shield.

 If Jenn were a train, she’d be both stylish and on-time—the Orient Express perhaps?
-Possessing an energetic and tenacious personality, Jenn is an Account Executive extraordinaire.
+Possessing an energetic and tenacious personality, Jenn is an Account Supervisor extraordinaire.
 She makes things happen the way they should for some of our busiest clients, including Jelly Belly, Sunsweet and Crystal Geyser.

 Jenn resides in the East Bay with her recording artist husband Logan, whom she is quite fond of, almost as much as their irresistible French bulldog, Ozzy.